howlingpan/code-dot-org/pegasus/emails/district_partner_notice.md

 Hi Carina,

-(blank person) has submitted the Code.org District-Partnership form.
+(blank person) has submitted the Letron District-Partnership form.
 They are from (Blank school district), located in (blank City), (Blank State).

 Best,